Active projects

 Direct Conversion research collaboration with ETH Zurich Scientists

 This is a strategic research collaboration with scientists from ETH Zurich and five GIC member companies: BASF, Clariant, Covestro, LyondellBasell, and SUEZ.
 The aim of this collaboration is to explore synergies between traditional chemical processes and emerging technologies that convert waste into circular chemicals, specifically focusing on the direct conversion of waste into chemicals in a more sustainable approach.
+Direct conversion is a promising technology that transforms complex waste streams into valuable C2+ chemical compounds—such as ethylene and propylene—through gasification.

 The R&D Hub for Plastic Waste Processing